Not Your Typical Private Instrument Lesson....

 Game Based Music Theory and Aural Skills!

-Since I joined "The Piano Game Club" a year ago, I have accumulated enough games and activities to transition away from requiring a Theory Workbook* for all students and have been able to adapt many of these games for my flute students as well!
+Since I joined "The Piano Game Club" a couple years ago, I have accumulated enough games and activities to transition away from requiring a Theory Workbook* for all students and have been able to adapt many of these games for my flute students as well!
 I still incorporate an element of writing, since nothing can replace that wonderful process, but I try to make this fun and engaging as well!

 *Students wishing to prepare for a college music minor/major would be wise to use a written theory method in order to be fully prepared to enter such a program.
 Other students who enjoy written theory work are welcome to purchase and use the Theory Workbook that is published alongside the Method (Lesson) Book*